Earthscape/chat/TESTING_STRATEGY.md

 ## Overview

-This document outlines a comprehensive testing strategy for the code-chatbot multi-agent AI system.
+This document outlines a comprehensive testing strategy for the codechat multi-agent AI system.
 The application uses:
 - **Next.js 15** with App Router
 - **Supabase** for authentication and PostgreSQL database
 - **Google Gemini AI** with multi-agent architecture